 No. The participants in the School are not isolated.
 Rather, they are invited to take advantage of these precious days with Katie and her staff and to stay focused on the School curriculum for nine days.
 After this nine-day-long experience, they return to their everyday lives, with a way to deal with any problem that may arise.
 The overwhelming majority of them—this is what they themselves say—return to their lives as happier, kinder, freer human beings.
 At home, they are free to do The Work or not, as they wish.

 We have an amazing aftercare program to help you make The Work a permanent part of your life.
 It is free of charge and is available to whoever chooses to enroll in it.
 This program provides daily-practice sessions and our free helpline.
 Many graduates form independent groups to do The Work in their communities or by phone.
 Chat groups for School graduates are also popular.
 The School is a continually extended welcome.
-For those graduates who wish to include The Work in their occupation, or to make it their occupation, we offer the Certification Program in the Institute for The Work.
+For those graduates who wish to include The Work in their occupation, or to make it their occupation, the Institute for The Work offers a Certification Program.
 For more information click here.

 Licensed professionals such as marriage and family therapists, clinical social workers, alcohol and drug-abuse counselors, nurses, teachers, massage therapists, and acupuncturists can receive continuing education credit for attending the School.
 For details, click here.